danielbrendel/hortusfox-web/README.md

 ## External Services

-Some features rely on external services.
-These features however need to be activated and are not enabled by default.
+There are features that rely on external services.
+Some of these features are mandatory, while others can be enabled if desired.

 ### App icons